 This phenomenon has made it clear how data scientists are now needed more than ever.
 Even as the word “data science” has been making its rounds over the past decade, there still exist many misconceptions about what was previously hailed as the sexiest career path in the 21st century.

 Due to the novelty and general inaccessibility of this profession, not many people are fully aware of how advantageous having the knowledge to understand and manipulate data is in this day and age.
+For clarity, you can even take a career choice test.
 The multitude of possibilities that are correlative to being a data scientist is seldom explored, creating a cloud of misinformation and prejudice surrounding the entire sector.

 This ill-advised notion then sets the precedence for other aspiring data scientists who do not have the appropriate tools at their disposal to make informed decisions about the career path they want to choose because of its uncertain nature.
 They do not know that with being a data scientist professional, you can look forward to both a prestigious career and an outstanding salary to match it.